chanzuckerberg/single-cell-curation/docs/corpora_schema.md

 The Data Portal requires submitted count matrices and associated metadata to be in [Anndata](https://anndata.readthedocs.io/en/stable/) format, the hdf5-based file format used by scanpy.
 There is a python library for interacting with it.
 The count data is stored in an attribute `X` of shape (# of cells, # of genes).
-`X` can either be a numpy.ndarray or a scipy.sparse.spmatrix.
+`X` MUST be a numpy.ndarray or a scipy.sparse.spmatrix.

 Information about cells and genes are stored in `obs` and `var` dataframes, respectively.
 Each of those has an index which can serve as cell and gene ids if all the values are unique.